SolaceDev/solace-spring-cloud/solace-spring-cloud-stream-binder/HEADER_USER_PROPERTY_MAPPING.md

 # Header to User Property Key Mapping

-This document describes the configurable header-to-user-property-key-mapping feature in the Solace Spring Cloud Stream Binder.
+This document describes the configurable `headerNameMapping` feature in the Solace Spring Cloud Stream Binder.

 ## Overview